ginobilinie/infantSeg/README.md

 Just use finetune_infant.sh to run it.
 ...........................................................................................................................................................................................................................................................

-<B>Here are some codes you may want to use: If you have no IDE for python, I suggestion you use Eclipse+pyDev as editor and compiler for python codes:<B>
+<B>Here are some codes you may want to use: If you have no IDE for python, I suggestion you use Eclipse+pyDev as editor and compiler for python codes:</B>

 a. evalCaffeModels4MedImg.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients.